DIY and Raised Garden Bed Ideas

-A lot of the raised beds are made from cedar but I used Douglas Fir as it was a lot less expensive and just as good.
-Do not use pressure treated lumber as the chemicals can leak into your garden.
+Many raised beds are made from cedar, but I used Douglas Fir because it was a lot less expensive and just as good.
+Do not use pressure-treated lumber, as the chemicals can leak into your garden.

-When I decided I wanted to build a few raised vegetable beds I knew the best location was on the long concrete driveway in our back yard.
-The driveway has never been used and the building in the back is our Carriage House.
-My art studio is in there and we will NEVER pull a car in there.
-I can promise you that.
+When I decided to build a few raised vegetable beds, I knew the best location was the long concrete driveway in our backyard.
+The driveway has never been used for cars, and the building in the back is our Carriage House, which was originally for horses and carriages.

 where to place an outdoor garden.JPG

 The first thing you need to do is decide on a location for your raised vegetable beds.
-Consider a location that’s level and has the right amount of sunlight.
+Consider a level location with the right amount of sunlight.
 Most vegetable gardens need at least four hours of sunlight per day.

-In terms of bed size, 4 feet is a common width.
-Lumber is often cut in 4-foot increments, and you also want to be able to access the garden without stepping into the bed.
+In terms of bed size, 4 feet is a standard width.
+Lumber is often cut in 4-foot increments, and you also want to access the garden without stepping into the bed.
 Length isn’t as important.
-Plots are often 4 feet wide by 8 feet long or 4 feet wide by 12 feet long.
+Plots are frequently 4 feet wide by 8 feet long or 4 feet wide by 12 feet long.
 My beds measured eight feet by four feet.

 The depth of the bed can vary.
 Six inches is a minimum.
-Plants need at least a 6- to 12-inch rooting zone, so 12 inches is ideal.
+Plants need a 6- to 12-inch rooting zone, so 12 inches is ideal.
 Mine are 24” tall.
-I am so tall that I didn’t want to have to bend down too far to do my gardening!
+I am so tall that I didn’t want to bend down too far to do my gardening!

 STEP #1

-Once you have selected your area, if it’s on loose dirt, break up and loosen the soil with a garden fork so that it’s not compacted.
+Once you have selected your area, if it’s on loose dirt, break up and loosen the soil with a garden fork so it’s not compacted.
 Go about 6 to 8 inches deep.
-For improved rooting, some gardeners like to remove the top layer (about a spade’s depth), dig down another layer, and then return the top layer and mix the soil layers together.
+For improved rooting, some gardeners like to remove the top layer (about a spade’s depth), dig down another layer, and then return the top layer and mix the soil layers.

 STEP #2